Baby Stuffy Nose And Its Effects

 During teething, your child may be extremely susceptible to nasal congestion.

 Effects Of A Blocked Nose

-As it were, each baby has its own unique way of dealing with nasal congestion.
+As it were, each baby has its unique way of dealing with nasal congestion.

-There is only one way babies will try to beat blocked noses – reverting to their mouths.
-Even though, this method comes with a lot problems including:
+There is only one-way babies will try to beat blocked noses – reverting to their mouths.
+Even though, this method comes with a lot of problems including:

 - Breast or bottle-feeding difficulties.

 - The baby will experience sleepless nights.
 The baby suffering from the blocked nose will tend to suffer most during the night as they will be forced to lie flat on their backs.

 - The lips of the baby will dry up.
 Since the kid will be forced to breathe through the mouth most of the time, the lips alongside the roof of the mouth are also likely to dry up.